kevindelord/swift-style-guide/README.markdown

 value = a == b ? b != c ?
 4 : d == e ?
 6 : 1 : 0
 ```

-This is horrible to read, debug and understand.
+This is horrible to read, to debug and to understand.

 ## Comments